knickatheart/mean-api/README.md

 The only thing you need to do is creating your API file within the api folder and start coding!

 ### Version
 1.0.0
-Notes: First commits
+ - First commits

 1.0.1
-Notes: CoffeeScript conversion
+ - CoffeeScript conversion

+1.0.2
+ - Bcrypt, client sessions, more structured API, Notifier utility

 ### Tech